 An Enhanced Learning Experience (ELE) is a co-curricular experience that allows you to apply material you have learned in the classroom to a real-world experience and/or utilize and learn valuable leadership skills.
 ELEs are loosely defined because we don’t want to prescribe these experiences for you but have your explore opportunities.
 Many students dedicate an ELE to undergraduate research at KU.
 Seminar instructors, who also serve as honors mentors, can help facilitate connections to departments and faculty.
 Research articles on department websites can also give students a sense of professors to contact about opportunities.

-48 business hours after your individual appointment, your schedule will be locked for the duration of Orientation, then unlock shortly before the fall semester, on July 27.
-Courses can be changed then, but redeclaration of majors should be discussed with an advisor first.
+48 business hours after your individual appointment, your schedule will be locked for the duration of Orientation, then unlock shortly before the fall semester.
+Courses can be changed at that time, but redeclaration of majors should first be discussed with an advisor.

 Keep in mind that priority enrollment, a benefit of University Honors Program participation, begins after an honors student’s first semester on campus.
 Orientation enrollment is dependent on a student’s Orientation date.

 To maximize the value of in-person advising, the University Honors Program performs pre-enrollment in natural science sections for certain honors students:

 - Students pursuing a degree in biological sciences;

 - Students with the goal of attending medical school.